ChilliCream/website/website/blog/2019-11-29-schema-design.md

 Another thing we want to make better with 10.3.0 are the code-first type extensions.
 You could already do cool things with the type extensions but there are two things that did not feel nice enough.

-First, we could not define a type for the extensions.
-We had to either declare fields and provide the type there or we had to specify the field with a string name.
+First, we did not have a generic type extension type.
+This means that defining fields can sometimes be a pain.
+We had to either declare fields and provide the declaring type with them or we had to specify the field with a string name.

 ```csharp
 public class FooExtension : ObjectTypeExtension